 -the conference organization team

-Below you will find a tentative schedule for this conference.
+Stay tuned for a schedule of events for this conference.

 Research Associate Professor of Remote Sensing at the Geophysical Institute, University of Alaska Fairbanks